Classic architecture, daring colors, and vintage décor are three types of designs you’ll find in Steven Gambrel designed rooms.

 Town and Country

-Visit Gambrel’s website and the first question you’ll be asked is if you prefer town or country style.
+On Gambrel’s website the first question you’ll be asked is if you prefer town or country style.
 His portfolio is for both of these unique design styles is filled with his classic style, yet he masterfully incorporates unique trends into each of his rooms.

 For example, in his “Sea Captain’s House” Gambrel renovated the interior of the house using his architectural skills and kept as many of the original materials using his passion for vintage décor.